 Steps to Form an LLC in Maine

-In order to open an LLC in Maine, there are a few steps that future LLC owners need to take.
+To open an LLC in Maine, there are a few steps that future LLC owners need to take.

-Step 1: Choose an LLC Name
+1. Choose an LLC Name

 The state of Maine provides a web-based business name search tool for business owners to use when choosing an LLC name.

 Name reservations are also an option.
-In this case, the business owner can reserve his or her business name for 120 days from filing your Certificate of Formation with the Maine Secretary of State at a $20 filing fee.
+In this case, the business owner can reserve his or her name for 120 days from filing your Certificate of Formation with the Maine Secretary of State at a $20 filing fee.

 See more information about the cost of creating an LLC in Maine.

-Step 2: Appoint a Maine Registered Agent
+2. Appoint a Maine Registered Agent

 It becomes more vital when you have no idea how to write operating agreements or get an employer identification number.

-Step 4: File Maine LLC Certificate of Formation
+3. File Maine LLC Certificate of Formation